Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-To identify the implications of AI adoption on scientist's career development, we classify the scientists into “junior” and “established”, where “junior scientists” are defined as newcomers who have not yet led a research team, whereas “established scientists” refer to those who have led a research team (Materials and Methods~M5).
-We extract 3,515,816 career trajectories of scientists from the dataset, each initially identified as a junior scientist (Materials and Methods~M6).
-Our analysis reveals that AI research is associated with reduced research team sizes, averaging 1.50 fewer scientists ($p<0.001$, Supplementary Fig.~S7).
-Specifically, the average number of junior scientists decreased from 2.31 in non-AI teams to 1.47 in AI teams (36.45\%, $p<0.001$), while the number of established scientists decreased from 4.14 to 3.48 (15.95\%, $p<0.001$).
+To identify the implications of AI adoption on scientist’s career development, we classify the scientists into “junior” and “established”, where junior scientists are defined as newcomers who have not yet led a research project, whereas established scientists refer to those who have led one or more research projects (Methods~M5 and Extended Data Fig. 5).
+We extract 2,282,029 career trajectories of scientists from the dataset, each initially identified as a junior scientist (Methods~M6).
+The results reveal that AI-augmented research is associated with reduced research team sizes, averaging 1.33 (19.29\%) fewer scientists ($t=20.47$, $p<0.001$ and $df>10^3$ in t-test, Extended Data Fig. 6).
+Specifically, the average number of junior scientists decreased from 2.89 in non-AI teams to 1.99 (31.14\%) in AI teams ($t=19.02$, $p<0.001$ and $df>10^3$ in t-test), while the number of established scientists decreased from 4.01 to 3.58 (10.77\%) in AI teams ($t=20.82$, $p<0.001$ and $df>10^3$ in t-test).
 This indicates that AI adoption primarily contributes to a reduction in the number of junior scientists in teams, while decrease in the number of established scientists is relatively moderate.
-Given the decline in the number of junior scientists, we further calculate the probability of junior scientists becoming established scientists or leaving academia (Fig.~\ref{fig2}C).
-Across all studied disciplines, the probability for AI-adopted junior scientists to transition to established scientists is 49.92\%, 32.01\% higher ($p<0.001$) than for their counterparts who do not adopt AI.
-This indicates that AI brings about increased opportunities for junior scientists to lead research teams and reduces their risks of leaving academia, thereby facilitating their career transition from junior to established scientists.
+Given the decline in the number of junior scientists, we further calculate the probability of junior scientists becoming established scientists or leaving academia (Fig. 2c).
+Across all studied disciplines, the probability for AI-adopted junior scientists to transition to established scientists is 45.00\%, 13.64\% higher than for their counterparts who do not adopt AI ($t\geq1.40$, $p<0.2$ and $df=90$ in t-test on 4 out of 6 disciplines).
+This indicates that AI-adopted scientists are associated with increased opportunities to lead research projects and reduced risks of dropping out from academia, thereby experiencing accelerated career transitions from junior to established scientists.